Alan S. Armstrong

 Armstrong graduated from the University of Oklahoma in 1985 with a bachelor’s degree in civil engineering.

-Additionally, he serves on the boards of several education-focused organizations including as a member of the Board of Trustees of the University of Oklahoma Foundation and Junior Achievement, USA.
-Armstrong is also a member of the boards of The Williams Foundation and Gilcrease Museum.
+Additionally, Armstrong serves on the boards of several education-focused organizations.
+He is a member of the Board of Trustees of the University of Oklahoma Foundation and vice chair of the board for Junior Achievement, USA.
+Armstrong is also a member of the boards of The Williams Foundation, Gilcrease Museum and 3DE.
 He is a member of the Distinguished Graduates Society of the Gallogly College of Engineering, University of Oklahoma.

 Armstrong has spoken at numerous energy conferences and seminars, including CERA Week, Chemical Manufacturers Association International, Platts Energy Conference, Gas Processors Association, Pipe Liner Clubs, National Petroleum Council and the National Energy Association.